These Terms & Conditions apply to any customer who wishes to participate in a Masterclass (hereinafter referred to as the Participant).

 6.2 The Organiser is not responsible for third-party content to which it merely provides access for use.
 This applies in particular to content that the user can access by calling up a hyperlink.
 The inclusion of a hyperlink on the Frankfurter Buchmesse website does not mean that the Organiser has checked the content of the linked website.
 The Organiser expressly distances itself from the content of linked websites.

 6.3 The Organiser and the Host shall not be liable if servers, online services or online applications cannot be accessed due to technical or other problems beyond the Organiser's control (force majeure, fault of third parties, etc.).

 The Organiser will immediately announce a cancellation or postponement of the respective Masterclass on its website and, as far as possible, inform the participants by e-mail.
 Exhibitor, speaker, and topic announcements are non-binding and may be changed by the Organiser at any time.

-/ for handling business processes, in particular the application process and the implementation of the Masterclass
+/ for handling business processes and the implementation of the Masterclass

 / for preparing and following up after the Masterclass

 / for informative purposes before and after the event